jchultarsky101/pcli/README.md

 ## <a id="prerequisites"></a>Prerequisites

 This is a command line interface (CLI) program that runs in the terminal.
-You need to have some familiarity of how to execute commands.
+You need to have some familiarity with how to execute commands.

 It is a client to the Physna services.
 To be able to use it, you will need to first request a Physna Enterprise account.
 Please, contact your Physna representative for details.